South Carolina Boat Accident Lawyer

 Were you hurt in an accident while out on the water?
 If the accident was someone else’s fault, the boating accident lawyers at Stewart Law Offices are ready to help you seek the compensation you deserve.
-If you were hurt on Lake Wylie, Lake Norman, or any other body of water in South Carolina and North Carolina, we are prepared to stand up for your legal rights.
+If you were hurt on Lake Wylie, Lake Norman, or any other body of water in South Carolina, we are prepared to stand up for your legal rights.

 According to the United States Coast Guard (USCG), there were 4,291 recreational boating accidents in a single recent year.
 These accidents resulted in 658 deaths and 2,600 injuries.
 When an accident happens on the water, victims are not only at risk of severe injury or death due to the collision, but they also are in danger of drowning.
 In fact, drowning was cited as the cause of three out of four boat accident deaths.

 If you were hurt or if you lost a loved one in a boating accident caused by the reckless or negligent actions of someone else, our team wants to help you.
 You deserve aggressive legal representation to seek the compensation that will help you rebuild your life.
 You need a team that understands the law and has handled maritime law claims in the past.

 Turn to the South Carolina personal injury attorneys at Stewart Law Offices for help if you were hurt in a boating accident.
 Contact us to schedule a free, no-obligation consultation by calling us or filling out a contact form today.

 How a Lawyer Can Help After a Boating Accident

 Maritime law (also referred to as admiralty law) combines United States and international law and covers injuries, torts, contracts, and other offenses that occur on navigable waters.
 Navigable waters are bodies of water that connect to the ocean, intrastate lakes, rivers, and streams.